bastosmichael/torrent-scraper/README.md

 torrent-scraper
 ===============

-Trying to automate the use of torrentz.eu
+Trying to automate the use of torrentz.eu, this was fun...